Essential Paper Piecing Skills for Beginning Quilters

 An added benefit is the starch helps hold and stabilize any bias edges—preventing them from stretching out of shape as you sew and work with the patches.

-Just remember, if you choose to use starch, plan to wash your finished quilt at the end to remove it.
+Just remember, if you decide to use starch, plan to wash your finished quilt at the end to remove it.

 Click here to learn more about starching your fabric.